 About the author:

-I started learning how to identify plants during time spent as a hiking guide to try and make long treks more interesting for student participants.
+I started learning how to identify plants during time spent as a hiking guide to make long treks more interesting for student participants.
 I am not sure how much the children appreciated stopping every few minutes to “key out” a new species, but I was hooked.
 Once I started noticing the subtleties of plants, I started wondering about them all the time, which put me on the path to research.

 At the same time, I was watching these landscapes that I loved change rapidly and was learning more about the losses still to come with global change.
-I think this growing awareness that inspiration from nature can be motivation for meaningful engagement with conservation, restoration and climate change adaptation led me to my current work in conservation research, where I spend a lot of time thinking about how basic ecology and evolution and inform applied needs in the field of conservation.
+I think this growing awareness that inspiration from nature can be motivation for meaningful engagement with conservation, restoration and climate change adaptation led me to my current work in conservation research, where I spend a lot of time thinking about how basic ecology and evolution can inform applied needs in the field of conservation.

-I still try and spend most of my free time in nature---and lately I’ve been trying something new that was recommended to me by a few senior colleagues.
-As an ecological researcher, sometimes I find it all to easy to turn my time in nature into an ecological thought experiment—questions like “how could I test that” or “is that interesting thing I just saw going to be my next big grant proposal?” can dominate my time outdoors.
+I still try to spend most of my free time in nature---and lately I’ve been trying something new that was recommended to me by a few senior colleagues.
+As an ecological researcher, sometimes I find it all too easy to turn my time in nature into an ecological thought experiment—questions like “how could I test that” or “is that interesting thing I just saw going to be my next big grant proposal?” can dominate my time outdoors.
 That’s not a bad thing, but it’s just another way to always be working.
-So lately, I try to spend a few moments remembering back to the days before I knew plants.
+So lately, I try to spend a few moments remembering back to the days before I “knew” plants.
 I try to appreciate the shades of green leaves around me without thinking about their photosynthetic rates or feel the wind on my face without thinking about measuring pollen dispersal distances.
 Just being in nature helps me appreciate all that I (and we as a scientific community) have learned and is an important reminder of how much remains a mystery.